 This is an incredibly hard question to answer because there are many factors that come into play, such as the number of characters, the actions they perform, and the animation style you choose.
 Regardless of that, leaving aside the time devoted to all the previous stages and to post-production, and if you already know how to make an animation, it can take anywhere between 12 days and two weeks to just animate 1 minute of video.

-Depending on the complexity of the piece, the whole animated video production process can take a professional company between eight and nine weeks of hard work from the start to the final delivery.
+Depending on the complexity of the piece, the whole animated video production process can take professional explainer video companies between eight and nine weeks of hard work from the start to the final delivery.
 Our usual production cycle at Yum Yum Videos typically requires six weeks, plus however long it takes to integrate your feedback and make the necessary changes to your video.

 If you’re making a silent video, you can (and you will) skip recording the voice-over narration and adding sound effects.
 But in general terms, the process doesn’t allow for much flexibility because each stage is important to making a great animation video.

 With most professional companies, you do have some wiggle room for customizing the timeframes and giving feedback, though.
 For example, at Yum Yum Videos, you can ask us to speed up the production process and even request more revision rounds.
 However, you do need to bear in mind that working toward faster deliveries will always translate into a price increase to accommodate the increased production effort necessary to meet tight deadlines.